2024 Sam’s Club Car Buying Program Review

 1. Sign in with your Sam’s Club membership

-Although you’re free to browse the prices of actual cars available for purchase on the Sam’s Club car-buying service website, you’ll need to be a Sam’s Club member to actually use it.
-You can sign up online or in store, and membership costs range from a reasonable $45 per year to a slightly fancier $100 per year for premium membership.
+Although you’re free to browse the prices of actual cars available for purchase on the Sam’s Club Auto Buying Program website, you’ll need to be a Sam’s Club member to actually use it.
+You can sign up online or in store — membership costs range from a reasonable $50 per year for a Club membership to a slightly fancier $110 per year for a premium (Plus) membership.

 2. Decide on a vehicle

-You’ll have plenty of cars to choose from, with almost a million used cars alone available through the Sam’s Club car-buying program.
-You can search for used cars near you based on a wide range of criteria, such as distance from you, engine type, mileage, etc. It’s a bit harder to search for a new car because you’ll need to select an auto brand or body style first.
+You’ll have plenty of cars to choose from, with almost a million used cars alone available through the Sam’s Club Auto Buying Program.
+You can search for used cars near you based on a wide range of criteria, such as distance from you, engine type, body style, make, model and mileage, among others.
+When you search for a new car you can either select an auto brand or body style first.
 No matter which method you choose, you should be able to find a car that works for you.

-Anyone is free to browse the discounted prices of cars on the Sam’s Club auto buying website.
-Often you can find the same cars listed for sale on the car dealership’s website, and you can compare that price to the Sam’s Club car-buying program price.
+Anyone is free to browse the discounted prices of cars on the Sam’s Club Auto Buying Program website.
+You can often find the same cars listed for sale on the car dealership’s website, allowing you to compare that price with what’s advertised through Sam’s Club.

-This is handy because you can see whether you’d be able to save money, even after factoring the membership fee to join Sam’s Club into the equation.
+This is handy, as you can see whether you’d be able to save money, even after factoring the membership fee to join Sam’s Club into the equation.
 If you’re interested in a car, sign into the website to get instructions for how to see the car in person, take it for a test drive and ultimately purchase it.